ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Our Approach: ConceptPrism

 Without careful residual token initialization, the concept disentanglement can be incomplete, with parts of the residual concept remaining entangled in $\mathbf{t}_{\text{target}}$.
 To ensure the residual token $\mathbf{t}_{\text{residual}}^{(i)}$ comprehensively captures information other than $\mathcal{C}_{\text{target}}$, we initialize it to contain general information about the image $\mathbf{x}^{(i)}$.
 We feed a descriptive sentence (8-32 words) describing the whole scene of the given image into the CLIP encoder and use its mean embeddings as the starting point for the residual token.

-Interestingly, our target token $\mathbf{t}_{\text{target}}$ does not require initialization with any specific prior information.
-Unlike previous disentanglement strategies, which require at least a class noun for the target concept~\cite{disenbooth, disenvisioner, lego}, our $\mathbf{t}_{\text{target}}$ is initialized randomly and still successfully captures the intended concept.
-As training progresses, the residual tokens are forced to discard their commonality, $\mathcal{C}_{\text{target}}$, through inter-image comparison.
-This creates an information vacuum that the target token fills, allowing it to accurately acquire $\mathcal{C}_{\text{target}}$ without direct supervision.
+Interestingly, the target token $\mathbf{t}_{\text{target}}$ does not require specific prior information for initialization.
+Despite starting from a random point, $\mathbf{t}_{\text{target}}$ successfully captures the intended concept.
+During training, inter-image comparison compels the residual tokens to discard the shared concept.
+This process creates an information vacuum within the residual tokens, which the target token subsequently fills to accurately absorb $\mathcal{C}_{\text{target}}$ without direct supervision.